BrandonSmith710/BrandonSmith710.github.io/_posts/2022-03-16-SalesAnalysis.md

     Storex Dura Pro Binders: 3
     Panasonic KP-380BK Classic Electric Pencil Sharpener: 2
 ~~~
 Below are the respective profits of each product category from 2014-2017.
-Among the apparent relations in regional profits, the most notable are within central and south technology from 2015-2017, and in east and west technology from 2016-2017.
-Another point to investigate could be that in the west and central regions, customers purchased tech and office supplies at a similar rate, whereas in the east and south regions, tech and office supply purchases had a negative relation.
+Among the relations in regional profits, the most notable are between central and south technology from 2015-2017, and east and west technology from 2016-2017.
+Also shown are the west and central regions, with customers purchasing tech and office supplies at a similar rate until 2016, while in the east and south regions, tech and office supply purchases sold inversely until early 2016.
+Another space for attention is at the beginning of 2016, where central took a steep decline in tech purchases but east and west sold exponentially.

 ![Screenshot (16)](https://user-images.githubusercontent.com/75755695/158914792-4f435d36-1d5b-4b7d-ac9c-3c316e5db5a5.png)